Mesothelioma, or ‘meso’ as it is commonly known, is a devastating and fatal form of cancer caused by breathing in asbestos dust.

 Yes.
 Certain people associated with those who have died from mesothelioma can still make a claim.
 This should be done within three years of their death.

-6. How much does it cost to make a mesothelioma claim?
+6. How much does it cost to make a mesothelioma compensation claim?

 If you are a trade union member, you and your family are entitled to free legal advice and support from our mesothelioma solicitors.
 You’ll also keep 100% of the compensation we secure.